Lightfoot & Sons CellarDoor-29.jpg

 lightfoot wines

-Lightfoot Wines now are made by Alastair Butt and Tom Lightfoot.
-Alastair brings more than 25 years of winemaking experience to the winery working previously at Seville Estate (Yarra Valley) and Brokenwood (Hunter Valley).
+Dedicated to making wines that reflect their unique character, Lightfoot Wines express cool coastal influences and the unique geology of the vineyard.
+Winemaking is in the hands of Alastair Butt and Tom Lightfoot.
+Alastair brings more than 25 years of winemaking experience to the winery, working previously at Seville Estate (Yarra Valley) and Brokenwood (Hunter Valley).
 Tom worked a number of vintages in wineries throughout Australia and the USA (making Pinot Noir in Oregon) after completing a Viticultural Science and Wine Production degree.
-Tom now manages the Myrtle Point vineyard and assists Alastair in winemaking.
+He now manages the vineyard and assists Alastair in winemaking.

 https://lightfootwines.com/